Gold Coast Titans: 2013–2014: Promising starts, mid-season fadeouts and salary cap breach

-During the season, the Gold Coast Titans managed to break their biggest ever winning margin (heading into the season) 3 times.
-Their biggest ever win before 2013 was by 26 points against the Parramatta Eels back in 2007.
+During the season, the Gold Coast Titans managed to break their widest-ever winning margin (heading into the season) three times.
+Their biggest-ever win before 2013 was by 26 points against the Parramatta Eels back in 2007.
 In 2013, the club managed a 36-point win over the Canberra Raiders, a 38-point win over the Parramatta Eels, and a 28-point win over the Wests Tigers.
 Another positive to come out of the season was the new halves pairing of Albert Kelly and Aiden Sezer, who played the majority of the season alongside one another.

 Before the 2014 season started, the Gold Coast Titans lost marquee centre Jamal Idris to the Penrith Panthers.
 The centre left the club only 2 years into his 5-year contract, because he wanted to be closer to his family in Sydney.
-The Titans didn't sign any marquee players for the 2014 season, but did pick up Penrith's centre Brad Tighe, Melbourne utility Maurice Blair, and the Bulldog's forward Paul Carter.
+The Titans did not sign any marquee players for the 2014 season, but did pick up Penrith centre Brad Tighe, Melbourne utility Maurice Blair, and Bulldogs forward Paul Carter.
 One of the Titan's foundation players, Luke O'Dwyer, also retired.

 The beginning of the 2014 season look promising for the Titans.
 The club managed to win 5 of their first 6 games, putting them at outright 1st on the NRL ladder.
 This period included a 4-game winning streak, including a nail biting Queensland derby against the Brisbane Broncos, and a controversial 2-point win over the Melbourne Storm in Melbourne.
 In rounds 7 and 8, the club recorded a 2-point loss to the Panthers, and a 14-point win over the Wests Tigers in Sydney.
 However, the promising start to the year ended there.
 The club then suffered 6 straight losses, 5 of which were at their home ground.
-Round 17 saw the Titans record their first win in over 2 months, with an ugly 4-point win over the South Sydney Rabbitohs.
+Round 17 saw the Titans record their first win in over two months, with an ugly 4-point win over the South Sydney Rabbitohs.
 However, the club then suffered a defeat by the out of form Canberra Raiders on the Gold Coast.
 In round 19, the Titans travelled to Newcastle for the cornerstone match in the 'Rise for Alex Round'.
-The Titans managed to produce a 22-6 upset win.
-Since then, however, the club has lost another 6 straight games, including a dismal 42–0 loss to the New Zealand Warriors.
+The Titans managed to produce a 22–6 upset win.
+Since then, however, the club has lost another 6 straight games, including a dismal 42–0 loss to the Warriors.
 This would be the first time the club has been held to nil since their inception in 2007.